-Law firms who accept credit cards get paid faster—57% get paid within the same day they are billed, and 85% get paid within a week, according to our 2017 Legal Trends Report.
-Credit card payments are convenient for clients, and they’re easy to set up and track, meaning that firms who accept them provide more client satisfaction while spending less time on an administrative tasks.
+Law firms who accept credit cards get paid faster—57% get paid within the same day they are billed, and 85% get paid within a week, according to our 2019 Legal Trends Report.
+Credit card payments are convenient for clients, and they’re easy to set up and track, meaning that firms who accept them provide more client satisfaction while spending less time on administrative tasks.

 Before you can start accepting online credit card payments, you’ll need to pick a processing service for your firm.
 Here’s how to pick the best one.